kristiehuang/kristiehuang.github.io/more-on-me.markdown

 I was very privileged to be able to spend my 10th grade summer with Make School—where I first learned to code & shipped my first two [real](http://tinyurl.com/cloudcloset) [apps](http://tinyurl.com/airtimeevents).
 It's been a whirlwind since then; cue the [hackathons](https://devpost.com/kristiehuang), compsci classes, and engineering degree decision.
 Along the way, I learned the 16-character term for new product creation: entrepreneurship.

-### My thoughts on crypto

-Vanessa Slavich from Celo breaks crypto down into three camps: [“get rich quick, libertarians, and social change”](https://link.medium.com/wMcJmALc68).
-I’m personally, like Vanessa, most excited about the latter — financial inclusion & accessibility made possible by DeFi.
-In 2020, billions of people across the globe have access to a mobile phone but don’t have access to crossborder financial systems.

-Beyond financial accessibility though, I think there are some really exciting projects using blockchain to push the boundaries of everything that we know.
-Off the top of my head, I’m thinking about projects like Alex Masmej’s self-tokenization; Foundation using crypto as a new revenue vehicle for creators; Dharma building a neobank on top of Compound.
-We’re able to redefine what it means to own something and what it means to have money.

-But, despite all the cool things being currently worked on, there’s so much more work to be done.
-We can’t have widespread crypto adoption without important work done in user experience — to this day, crypto’s understood to the layman & laywoman as nothing but a volatile commodity and a payment vehicle for illegal marketplaces.
-And for those just starting to explore crypto, technical jargon like [“gas”, “seed phrases”, and “non-custodial”](https://www.dharma.io/) scare beginners away.
-From a regulatory standpoint, Libra’s still absolutely pushing the envelope by building a whole new payment rail from scratch.
-Smart contract exploits happen all the time.
-[Financial inclusion can’t happen unless the people building these systems are diverse.](http://she256.org/) (And we still don’t know who Satoshi is.)
-I think, for the time being at least, that this is where I want be.

 ### Diversity, equity, and inclusion
 huge for me.
 Thank you to Rewriting the Code + NCWIT + Built By Girls + Tech Ladies for being THE reason why I'm in tech today.
 I literally would not be in tech if it wasn't for these online support systems.
 I give back my time frequently to younger girls breaking into tech + helping with college apps, because I know how absolutely essential it was for me.